Melody Horrill: Media career

-Publication of personal memoir
+Publication of personal memoir, other books, and other recent work

 In May 2022, Australian publishers Allen & Unwin published Horrill's personal memoir, entitled A Dolphin called Jock.
-The book describes her childhood and youth dealing with extreme domestic violence and tells how her relationship with Jock and the other dolphins of the Port River helped her recover from these traumatic experiences.
-According to the publishers, the book had also been sold to the North American market in April 2022.
+The book describes her childhood and youth dealing with extreme domestic violence and tells how her relationship with a wild, solitary dolphin called Jock and the other dolphins of the Port River helped her recover from these traumatic experiences.
+A Dolphin called Jock was republished in September 2023 by Canada-based Greystone Books in 2023 under the title The Dolphin who Saved Me in the American, Canadian and United Kingdom markets.
+Her book was endorsed by world-renowned ethologist and environmentalist, Dr Jane Goodall DBE.
+Horrill and Jock's story was also featured in British actor Martin Clunes's book Meetings with Remarkable Animals, published in December 2024.